SansGuidon/bookmarks/README.md

 * [Dimitris Staikos](http://www.commonsense4commonpeople.net/2008/11/the-code-is-the-documentation.html) - (2008) The code is THE documentation | why the code is not the documentation
 * [Jakub Holy](https://theholyjava.wordpress.com/code-quality/) - Code (And Design) Quality And Why Should We Care
 * [Jakub Holy](https://theholyjava.wordpress.com/2012/09/12/programming-like-kent-beck/) - (2012) Programming Like Kent Beck
+* [Steven A. Lowe](https://techbeacon.com/program-faster-all-time-best-tips-pros) - Code faster: 53 tips from the pros
+> The only way to go fast is to go well.
+Every time you yield to the temptation to trade quality for speed, you slow down.
+Every time.
+[Robert C. Martin](http://butunclebob.com/ArticleS.UncleBob.VehementMediocrity)

 ## Conferences
 > In Belgium